Johnfavour20/Nwangele-LGA-Small-Business-Loan-Support/README.md

     - **Output Directory:** `dist`
 4.  **Add Environment Variable:**
     - In the Vercel project settings, go to "Environment Variables".
-    - Add a variable named `VITE_API_KEY` and paste your Google Gemini API key as the value.
+    - Add the environment variable for your Google Gemini API key as required by the hosting platform.
 5.  **Deploy:** Click the "Deploy" button.
 Vercel will build and deploy your application.

 ## 6. Authentication & Demo Credentials
-The application features a role-based access control system.
+The application features a role-based access control system using mock data.
 For demonstration purposes, you can log in using the following credentials on the login screen:

 | Role      | Email                              | Password     |
 |-----------|------------------------------------|--------------|